AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 Lessons:
+try sudo -l first forpriv esc
-if one exploit doesn't work- dont give up- find another ie. GitHub johntheripper sucks/will take more practice hashcat is easy play around with different -m output and adding salt to beginning or end
+if one exploit doesn't work- dont give up- find another ie. GitHub, exploitdb, writing your own, etc johntheripper sucks on windows hashcat is easier on windows if you know -m hash type play around with different -m types, and adding salt to beginning or end of hash